gudjonragnar/fastavro-gen/README.md

 ## Usage

-This is a work in progress and can't currently be installed.
+This is a work in progress and can't currently be installed without cloning the repository.

 To generate classes use the CLI or import the `generate` function from `fastavro_gen`.